 Speaking of labels, remember to follow the instructions carefully.
 This isn’t just for your pet’s safety – many cleaners are less effective at removing stains and odors if used incorrectly.

 While pet stain and odor removers shouldn’t be toxic, it’s important to know which chemicals could be dangerous for your pet.
 Here are some of the most toxic chemicals for pets that are commonly found in home cleaners:

 One of the great things about Nature’s Miracle is that it can be used on a wide range of floors.
 These include carpet, tile, linoleum and treated hardwood.
 It shouldn’t be used on untreated hardwood though.

 This version of Nature’s Miracle has a light citrus smell.
 While this is much more pleasant than urine, some people (and many pets) may not enjoy it.
-There’s no doubt it’s effective at removing odors though.
+There’s no doubt it’s effective at removing pet stains and odors though.

 Make sure you follow the included instructions closely.
 The amount of solution and time taken depends on whether you want to remove stains or odors.